LadyMustapha/Portfolio/README.md

-This is a practice string for Google Black Developers program.
+This is a portfolioo of all work I have done or contributed to.